sourcery-baas/docs/source/index.html.md

 }
 ```

 This endpoint creates a new View.
-Views allow you to get read representations of your data, so you can query to populate your UI.
+Views allow you to get read representations of your data, so you can query them to get your read representations.

 ### HTTP Request